don/ITP-DeviceToDatabase/07_AWS/aws.md

 ![](img/rule-create.png)

-Add the rule query statement `SELECT topic(2) as device, temperature, humidity FROM 'things/+/environment'`
+Add the *rule query statement*.

+    SELECT topic(2) as device, temperature, humidity FROM 'things/+/environment'

+The `topic(2)` field gets the 2nd element from the MQTT topic, which in this case, is the device name.
+See the [AWS IoT SQL Reference](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html) for more details.

 ![](img/rule-query.png)